Intricate-Dev-Team/IntricateEngineDocs/docs/style/naming-conventions.md

 | Markdown Source Files         | kebab-case                 | `naming-conventions.md`       |
 | Folders                       | PascalCase                 | `IntricateEngine/`            |

+!!! note
-> **Note**: C++ specfic directories, Premake files, Git artifacts and other miscellaneous config files are exempt from these naming conventions.
+    C++ specfic directories, Premake files, Git artifacts and other miscellaneous config files are exempt from these naming conventions.
 Name according to the convention required by the relevant toolchain.

 ---